-The New York Fed calculates the EFFR and OBFR from daily transaction data reported under the authority of the Board of Governors of the Federal Reserve System (the “Board”) on the FR 2420 Report of Selected Money Market Rates.
+The New York Fed calculates the EFFR and OBFR from daily transaction data reported under the authority of the Board of Governors of the Federal Reserve System on the FR 2420 Report of Selected Money Market Rates.
 For further information about the FR 2420, please see the following:

 The EFFR is calculated using data on overnight federal funds transactions provided by domestic banks and U.S. branches and agencies of foreign banks, as reported in the FR 2420.

-Both the EFFR and OBFR are calculated as a volume-weighted median, which is the rate associated with transactions at the 50th percentile of transaction volume.
+Both the EFFR and the OBFR are calculated as a volume-weighted median, which is the rate associated with transactions at the 50th percentile of transaction volume.
 Specifically, the volume-weighted median rate is calculated by ordering the transactions from lowest to highest rate, taking the cumulative sum of volumes of these transactions, and identifying the rate associated with the trades at the 50th percentile of dollar volume.1 The published rates are the volume-weighted median transacted rate, rounded to the nearest basis point.

 The 1st, 25th, 75th and 99th percentiles for each rate are also calculated using the same volume-weighted methodology.
 Volume is calculated as the sum of overnight transaction volume, rounded to the nearest billion.
-These additional summary statistics reflect the inputs included in the rate calculation, and will only be revised if amendments to the data result in a revision to the EFFR or OBFR.
+These additional summary statistics reflect the inputs included in the rate calculation, and will only be revised if amendments to the data result in a revision to the EFFR or the OBFR.

 In calculating the rates each day, the New York Fed will review the data to assess whether any errors are apparent in the dataset that could affect the accuracy of published statistics and, in some circumstances, may exercise expert judgment to determine whether reported transactions appear to be erroneous.
 Time permitting, the New York Fed will attempt to contact the relevant reporting institution in such situations to verify the accuracy of the reported data.
 Transactions that cannot be confirmed as correct or revised by the reporting institution prior to the rate publication may be excluded from the rate calculation.
 If an excluded transaction is subsequently confirmed or revised, the published rates will be subject to revisions as described in Rate Revisions.

-On most days, the rates will be published at approximately 9:00 a.m. with FR 2420 data.
+On most days, the rates will be published at approximately 9:00 a.m.
+ET with FR 2420 data.
 If rates are published with reduced volume due to missing reporters or other circumstances, a note will be included with the published rate to indicate reduced volume.
 If the New York Fed deems that the reported transactions are incomplete and insufficient to publish a rate, then the rate publication may be delayed.
 Ultimately, the New York Fed may also publish the rates using data obtained from federal funds and Eurodollar brokers.
-Under extraordinary circumstances, when all current data sources are insufficient, the New York Fed may publish the prior day’s rates in the absence of an adequate data source.
+Under extraordinary circumstances, when all data sources are insufficient, the New York Fed may publish the prior day’s rates in the absence of an adequate data source.
 In such instances, the change in source will be noted when the rate is published.

 If the EFFR is revised, the OBFR will also be revised, irrespective of whether the resultant change from recalculation was greater than the rate revision threshold.
 In this situation, the OBFR revision could result in a change to the volume or the percentiles.
 In other circumstances, the OBFR may be revised without a revision to the EFFR.
 Any revisions to the rates will be same-day only, except in extraordinary circumstances.
 The New York Fed may decide to revise the summary statistics or publish additional summary statistics on a lagged basis.

 Additional summary statistics based on FR 2420 data are available.
 These statistics may differ from the EFFR or the OBFR for a given day because the additional summary statistics may incorporate data that was not used in the calculation of the EFFR and the OBFR for that day pursuant to the "Rate Revisions," "Data Exclusions" or "Data Contingency" policies described above.

-Quarterly FR 2420 Summary Statistics (data updated as of 9/30/2016)
+Quarterly FR 2420 Summary Statistics (data updated as of 6/30/2019)

 The New York Fed has policies on ethics and conflicts of interest.
 In addition, staff will consider and address potential conflicts of interests and related concerns specific to administration of the rates.